 They have reason to suspect the Honeywell thermostat that comes standard on several brands of water heaters is defective and can cause water leakage.
 In light of this information, the attorneys need to speak with people who had this problem to help determine whether a class action lawsuit can be started.

-Any information you can provide may be helpful in getting a lawsuit started over these potentially defective water heaters.
 If filed and successful, a class action lawsuit could provide compensation to people who had to go out of their own pockets for repairs to their hot water heaters and surrounding property.

 What Could Be Causing Water to Leak from the Hot Water Heaters?